rapid7/metasploit-framework/How-to-use-datastore-options.md

 * ```show advanced``` - Shows you all the advanced options.
 * ```set``` - Shows you everything.
 Obviously you also use this command to set an option.

-### Option sources: ModuleDataStore, session options, and framework object
+### Option sources: ModuleDataStore, active_module, session, and framework

 **How users look at datastore options:**